 One easy way you can remove write protection from your SD card is to make sure the tiny lock switch on the left side of your SD card is slid up.
 However, sadly, the SD card could still be write-protected even if it’s not locked.
 In that case, you can use the following ways to remove the write protection.

-Go to “My Computer”, look for your card reader under “Devices with removable storage”, then right-click it and hit “properties”.
+Go to “This PC”, look for your card reader under “Devices with removable storage”, then right-click it and hit “properties”.
 There could be an option to remove the write protection, click on the option and try again.

 Generally, Windows comes with CMD tools that allow you to check bad sectors on the target drive or create and delete the partition.
 You can clear read-only attributes using the following steps: